cosmos72/stmx/README.md

 is simply unknown.

-For these reasons, STMX will reach the highest known performance on SBCL by a large margin - possibly by a factor from 10 to 100 with respect to other tested systems.
+For these reasons, STMX will reach the highest known performance on SBCL by a large margin - possibly by a factor from 10 to 100 or more with respect to other tested systems.

-For performance considerations and a lot of raw numbers produced by running micro-benchmarks, see the included files [doc/benchmark.md](doc/benchmark.md), [doc/benchmark-abcl.md](doc/benchmark-abcl.md), [doc/benchmark-ccl64.md](doc/benchmark-ccl64.md) and [doc/benchmark-cmucl.md](doc/benchmark-cmucl.md).
+For more performance considerations and a lot of raw numbers produced by running micro-benchmarks, see the included files [doc/benchmark.md](doc/benchmark.md), [doc/benchmark-abcl.md](doc/benchmark-abcl.md), [doc/benchmark-ccl64.md](doc/benchmark-ccl64.md) and [doc/benchmark-cmucl.md](doc/benchmark-cmucl.md).

-The short version is: as of July 2013, on a fast consumer PC (Core i7 4770 @ 3.5GHz or better) with SBCL 1.1.9 or better, STMX can execute more than 38 millions **hardware** transactions per second per CPU core, and more than 7 millions software transactions per second per CPU core.
+The short version is: as of July 2013, on a fast consumer PC (Core i7 4770 @ 3.5GHz or better) with SBCL 1.1.9 or better, STMX can execute more than 38 millions **hardware** transactions per second per CPU core, and more than 7 millions **software** transactions per second per CPU core.
 The second platform in terms of performance is CCL (x86_64), that reaches 1.1 millions software transactions per second per CPU core using two threads, but STMX performance quickly decreases with more threads